Allegations of genocide in the October 7 attacks: General academic discourse

+The Jerusalem Institute of Justice argued in March 2024 that the Palestinian Authority was complicit in the genocide due to its "Pay for slay" policy, as well as their endorsement of the attack.

 In an opinion article for The Hill, Israeli human rights lawyer Arsen Ostrovsky and Stanislav Pavlovschi, a former judge at the European Court of Human Rights, asserted that Ghazi Hamad's statement that Hamas would repeat the October 7 massacre "again and again" was evidence of the group's genocidal intentions.